AmrMostafaElgendy/vidloader/README.md

 # License

-Vidloader is licensed under the<a href="https://opensource.org/licenses/MIT" target="_blank" > MIT License. </a> See the LICENSE file for more information.
+Vidloader is licensed under the<a href="https://opensource.org/licenses/MIT"> MIT License. </a> See the LICENSE file for more information.